willtobyte/carimbo/README.md

 ### Name

-The name _“carimbo”_ comes from the Portuguese word for “stamp,” and that’s exactly what a 2D game engine does—it constantly stamps sprites onto the screen.
+_“carimbo”_ comes from the Portuguese word for “stamp,” and that’s exactly what a 2D game engine does—it constantly stamps sprites onto the screen.

 ### Games